 Qualifications Needed For Starting a Tuition Centre

 Depending on your own educational qualifications, you can teach children of several age groups, and even young adults.

 Graduates in the humanities can easily provide tutoring services in subjects such as English and social studies; those from the sciences can tutor in maths and science – both across primary school up till 12th Standard.

 Postgraduates can even run classes for college-level students appearing for competitive examinations.
 However, you don’t need to let your qualifications (or even lack thereof) limit you when it comes to the subjects you tutor in!

 What really matters is your subject knowledge and your ability level when it comes to determining what subjects and age groups you’d like to tutor.
 Knowing an additional foreign language (such as French, Spanish, German, and even Japanese) adds value to your centre’s services.

+But, if you want to grow it to the size of an institution, you need to get a trade license and pay tax for the revenue generated through the centre.
 If you’re looking to set up a large-scale centre, you can apply the same principles in hiring the staff you’ll require to teach larger batches of students.

-Setting Up A Tuition Centre At Home
+Setting Up a Tuition Centre at Home

 If you’re looking to a start your tuition centre relatively low-key, your own home is the best place to set it up.
 Assign a room that’s free from distractions like the TV, sounds of traffic, pets, and other members of your family.